NOTAMS and TFRs (Airspace Restrictions)

 NOTAMS

-These notices can involve hazards along a flight route or at a specific location—such as an airport.
-The purpose of NOTAMs is to provide critical information that ensures pilots are aware of any temporary restrictions, hazards, or updates affecting flight safety.
+The purpose of NOTAMs is to provide critical information that keeps pilots aware of any temporary restrictions, hazards, or updates affecting flight safety.

 Compliance: